 Composition comes out of our work in preparing a relational body, as we articulate how dance happens in a relational system.
 We explore how materiality between the body, space, time, sound, object and other unfolds in a time-based process where both composition and embodied ritual overlap.
 Dance is composed by collective forces, as relational thinking informs compositional choices.
 We invite new entries in genre-bending dance through this inquiry.

 Move from qualities specific to each system and explore how the embodied imagination and body intelligence work together in communications across systems.

 Dance Becoming the Future We Want / Choreographic Communing

 In this workshop we ask theoretical questions and apply tools to our practice.
 We compose, experiment, learn, and commune as a friendship of bodies.
 Our questions will appeal to how we articulate future potentials by tending to how we think about dance and how we embody Now.

 When do we structure movement and when do we destabilize patterns in service to what we might become?
 What do we shed in favor of becoming future bodies?
 What is the foundation of why we dance (our nature)?
 How do we situate dance as a relational phenomena composed from a network of real connections?
 How does Presence invite coherence in dances with other?
 How do body-systems other than muscle and bone open our range of embodied experience and invite new entries to dance?
 How does our Space influence the future?

-This workshop is designed in response to contemporary questions in dance and philosophy and an interest in a future potentiality not dictated by interaction with electronic devices, but embodied potentials.
-This class is a counterpoint to imposed isolation and the narrowing of tactile sensing and proprioception, and the lack of aural-engagement within screen life.
+This workshop is designed in response to contemporary questions in dance and philosophy.
+This class is a counterpoint to imposed isolation and the narrowing of tactile sensing and proprioception, and the lack of aural-engagement in screen life.